orkes-io/docs/docs/reference-docs/system-tasks/business-rule.md

 For example, **createList({"A","B","C"})** will generate a list **{"A", "B", "C"}** in output.
 * **Date comparison**: **yyyy-MM-dd**, **yyyy-MMM-dd** and **yyyy-MM-dd HH:mm:ss**.

-## Task definition
+## Task configuration

-This is the JSON schema for a Business Rule task definition.
+This is the task configuration for a Business Rule task.

 ```json
   {